Anthony Nomar Garciaparra

 - High School St. John Bosco High School

 - Born July 23, 1973 in Whittier, CA USA

 Nomar Garciaparra was a major star and one of the greatest shortstops of his era.
 Most of his major league career was spent with the Boston Red Sox, for whom he was a five-time All Star and American League batting champ in 1999 and 2000.
 Through 2005, his career batting average was .320 over 10 seasons.
 In 2006 with the Dodgers he was again among the league leaders in batting average, finishing the season with a .303 average.
 He spent the final year of his career with the Oakland Athletics before signing a one-day contract with Boston in 2010 to retire a member of the Red Sox.

-Garciaparra was a 1st round pick by the Red Sox in the 1994 amateur draft, but his minor league stops in Sarasota, Trenton, and with the Gulf Coast Red Sox from 1994-1996, while decent, did not make it obvious that he would be a tremendous major league star.
+A major star in college at Georgia Tech, Garciaparra played on the 1992 Barcelona Olympics baseball team.
+He was then a 1st round pick by the Red Sox in the 1994 amateur draft, but his minor league stops in Sarasota, Trenton, and with the Gulf Coast Red Sox from 1994-1996, while decent, did not make it obvious that he would be a tremendous major league star.
 However, he blossomed in 43 games in 1996 with Pawtucket in the International League where he posted .343/.387/.733 with 16 homers, and got a ticket to the majors.